Traditional Easter Bread – Ukrainian Paska Recipe

 - Dissolve the sugar in the lukewarm water and sprinkle the yeast over it.

-- Let it stand for 10 minutes.
+- Let it stand for 10 minutes in a warm place, until bubbly.

 - Combine the softened yeast with the lukewarm milk and 5 cups of flour.